Scarlett Kiernan: Casting and characterisation

-Kia Pegg was as Scarlett in January 2022, which was announced on 29 March 2022.
+Kia Pegg was cast as Scarlett in January 2022, which was announced on 29 March 2022.
 Scarlett's BBC profile described her as a surly character who has a lot to learn, but explained that she "has had to grow up very quickly" due to her sick father and money troubles.
 Her backstory also involves her mother walking out on the family unit.
+In an interview, Pegg was asked what storylines she wanted for Scarlett.
+She said that after Scarlett had developed and begun to understand herself more, she wanted Scarlett's mother to be introduced into Doctors.
+Pegg later revealed that had Doctors not been cancelled in 2023, her mother's introduction into the series was Scarlett's next storyline.

-When asked by Inside Soaps Johnathon Hughes if she liked her own character, she replied that she is mindful of showing a balance in Scarlett.
+Pegg has said that she is mindful of showing a balance in Scarlett.
 She wanted Scarlett to come across as a character who is not meant to be likeable or charming, but someone who also tries her best and has an inferiority complex.
 She explained how at the Mill Health Centre, Scarlett is the only one of her age and class there.
 She felt that this and her hardships combined had demonstrated to viewers how Scarlett had handled her life situations well for her age.